-TOMMY G. FORDYCE of Huntsville, Texas (member, legal committee).
+TOMMY G. FORDYCE of Huntsville, Texas (President and member, Executive Committee).
 Fordyce is a retired director of the Texas Criminal Justice Agribusiness Department.
 He is chair of the Huntsville Economic Development Council and vice president of the Lone Survivor Foundation.
 He is also a member of the Texas Assistive and Rehabilitative Services Council, the Kick Start for Kids program and the Huntsville Veterans' Affairs Advisory Board.
 He served in the U.S. Marine Corps and is a Vietnam War veteran.
 Fordyce earned a bachelor's degree from Sam Houston State University.
-Fordyce was reappointed as director for Walker County in 2013.
+Fordyce was reappointed as director for Walker County in 2019.